markbailey0356/postcss-omnicss/README.md

       * By default, mobile screen sizes corresponds to a max screen width of 768px, but this can be configured.
       * Similarly, classes can be applied only on desktop by prepending `desktop:` (or simply `d:`) e.g. `desktop:flex-direction-column`.
       * Modifiers for other breakpoints are available, or you can add your own.
-    * Pseudo-selectors
+    * Pseudo-classes
-      * Some CSS pseudo-selectors are also OmniCSS modifiers.
+      * Some CSS pseudo-classes are also OmniCSS modifiers.
       * These should be pretty intuitive:
       * `hover:` styles the element when it is hovered by the mouse, whereas `focus:` applies when it is focused.
       * `placeholder:` styles the placeholder of an input element.